 In addition, in the event of liquidation of a debtor – legal entity, the guarantee does not stop if, prior to the day the relevant entry is made in the Unified State Register of Legal Entities, individual entrepreneurs and public organizations, on its termination as a legal person, the creditor appealed to the court to the guarantor on breach by such debtor of its obligations.

-In simple words, the bank will one way or another be able to collect what is stipulated in the agreement.
+In simple words, the bank, in one way or another, will be able to collect what is stipulated in the agreement.
 Opportunities to evade fulfillment of obligations, as it happens so often now, will be minimized.

 For banks and borrowers.
 Changes are made directly to the content of the pledge agreement regarding the possibility of indicating in it only reference to the agreement that establishes the basic obligation.
 This simplifies the process of making the appropriate changes.